Skip to Content

 2019

-This year, the topic of the youth debate was: Should we attract youth to traditional agricultural systems?
-Or should agricultural systems be disrupted to fit the youth’s context today?
 The debate was hosted by H.E.
 Hans Hoogeveen and was key in celebrating the value of differing perspectives on how to engage and attract youth to agriculture.

-Youth Members also participated in meeting with the outgoing CFS Chair: H.E.
-Mario Arvelo as well as the incoming CFS Chair: Mr Thanawat Tiensin.
+Youth Members also participated in meeting with the outgoing CFS Chair, H.E.
+Mario Arvelo, as well as the incoming CFS Chair, Mr Thanawat Tiensin.

-Another successful meeting was held with youth focal points from the RBAs to discuss current projects at country level, the type of support needed for youth in their programmes and wow youth can identify/develop the skills to jointly participate in RBA projects.
+Another successful meeting was held with youth focal points from the RBAs to discuss current projects at country level, the type of support needed for youth in their programmes and how youth can identify/develop the skills to jointly participate in RBA projects.
+On Friday, the plenary session was dedicated to the youth in the following format:

-Part 1: Highlights of CFS 46 Session, the Side Events and SDG2
+Part 1: Highlights of CFS46 Session, the Side Events and SDG2

 Youth delegates gave their feedback on the CFS session and the Side Events, highlighting items that they thought most effectively accelerated progress on SDG 2.